 The cost to receive a certificate for this online medical terminology course is $99.
 The course is NOT eligible for academic credit or a grade from Des Moines University.
+An academic transcript is not available from the registrar's office.
+A $20 administrative fee will apply if documentation is requested to be sent to an organization by Des Moines University on behalf of an individual.
 No refunds will be issued.

 You must login or create an account before enrolling in this educational activity.

-Once you're logged in, the payment "ADD TO CART" button can be found at the bottom of this webpage.
+Once you're logged into your account, enroll in this course by clicking the payment "ADD TO CART" button at the end of this page.

 If you need to purchase registrations for multiple users with a single payment, please contact DMU CME at 515-271-1596 or firstname.lastname@example.org.
 There is no discount for purchasing multiple registrations.